lrljoe/laravel-passkeys/docs/introduction.md

 [INSERT MOVIE]

+## Demo application

+We've provided [a demo application](https://github.com/spatie/laravel-passkeys-app) that uses this package to log in users using passkeys.

 ## Learning more

 You can learn more about how passkeys work [here](https://www.dashlane.com/blog/what-is-a-passkey-and-how-does-it-work).
 There's also this wonderful course on Laracasts about [how to implement passkeys in Laravel](https://laracasts.com/series/add-passkeys-to-a-laravel-app).